Srgusev/Calculate/README.md

 4 types of examples: +, -, -, *
 Counts integers.

-# Future changes:: memo:
+# Future changes: :memo:
-normal design: recycle:
+normal design:recycle:
-engineering calculator: it:
+engineering calculator:it:
-exe to install on computer: computer:
+exe to install on computer:computer: